Second Cold War: In relation to the Russia–Ukraine war (2014–2021)

 In September 2016, when asked if he thought the world had entered a new cold war, Russian Foreign Minister, Sergey Lavrov, argued that current tensions were not comparable to the Cold War.
 He noted the lack of an ideological divide between the United States and Russia, saying that conflicts were no longer ideologically bipolar.

 In August 2016, Daniel Larison of The American Conservative magazine wrote that tensions between Russia and the United States would not "constitute a 'new Cold War'" especially between democracy and authoritarianism, which Larison found more limited than and not as significant in 2010s as that of the Soviet-Union era.
 Andrew Kuchins, an American political scientist and Kremlinologist speaking in December 2016, believed the term was "unsuited to the present conflict" as it may be more dangerous than the Cold War.

+In October 2016, John Sawers, a former MI6 chief, said he thought the world was entering an era that was possibly "more dangerous" than the Cold War, as "we do not have that focus on a strategic relationship between Moscow and Washington".
+Similarly, Igor Zevelev, a fellow at the Wilson Center, said that "it's not a Cold War [but] a much more dangerous and unpredictable situation".
+CNN opined: "It's not a new Cold War.
+It's not even a deep chill.
+It's an outright conflict", due to "competing military operations in Syria, disputes over Eastern European independence and escalating cyber breaches".

+In January 2017, former US government adviser Molly K. McKew said that "Putin and his minions have spent the past 15 years ranting about how the West (specifically NATO) wants a new Cold War".
+She suggested that "fighting a new Cold War would be in America's interest", adding "We won the last Cold War.
+We will win the next one too".
+The New Republic editor Jeet Heer criticised McKew's suggestion as "troubling" and for "wildly overstating the extent of Russian ambitions and power".
+Heer said that unlike the old Cold War, "Current U.S. troubles with Russia aren't the result of ideological differences [...] and are intensely localized along Russia's borders, in countries like the Ukraine and Georgia".
+Jeremy Shapiro, a senior fellow in the Brookings Institution, wrote in his blog post at RealClearPolitics, referring to the US–Russia relations: "A drift into a new Cold War has seemed the inevitable result" of "Russian-Western confrontation" over Eastern European counties such as Ukraine, Moldova and Georgia.

-In August 2017, Russian Deputy Foreign Minister Sergei Ryabkov denied claims that the US and Russia were having another cold war, despite ongoing tensions between the two countries and newer US sanctions against Russia.
-A University of East Anglia graduate student Oliver Steward and the Casimir Pulaski Foundation senior fellow Stanisław Koziej in 2017 attributed Zapad 2017 exercise, a military exercise by Russia, as part of the new Cold War.
+In August 2017, Russian Deputy Foreign Minister Sergei Ryabkov denied claims that the US and Russia were having another cold war, despite ongoing tensions between the two countries over Ukraine and Syria, and newer US sanctions against Russia.
+A University of East Anglia graduate student Oliver Steward and the Casimir Pulaski Foundation senior fellow Stanisław Koziej attributed the Russia's Zapad 2017 exercise in Belarus as part of the new Cold War between Russia and the West.